 Narm: In Andy in C Minor the tension between deaf and hearing people is about as bad as 1960s racial tension, complete with everyone trying to pull apart two lovers because they belong to different worlds, and the victim having been killed because he wanted to get a cochlear implant.

-The one about the murdered horse jockey.
-It's hard to take it seriously when some of the people would flash back to them wearing those ridiculous jockey uniforms.
+It's hard to take the end montage of "Dead Heat" seriously when some of the people would flash back to them wearing those ridiculous jockey uniforms.

 Narrowed It Down to the Guy I Recognize: In "The Sleepover" Daveigh Chase did it, in "World's End" Ralph Waite did it, in "The Hen House" Peter Graves did it., in "Red Glare" Orson Bean did it, in "Free Love" Dale Dye did it, and in "Creatures of the Night" it's not even a spoiler that Barry Bostwick did it.